 The clinical and translational research programs outlined below are at the disposal of all cardiology fellows at Michigan Medicine.
 Research opportunities are uniformly strong across disciplines, and fellows are encouraged to create new collaborations across the schools and institutes at the University.
-Over the course of training, fellows have been known to publish in high impact journals such as the Journal of the American College of Cardiology, Circulation, the Journal of the American Medical Association, and the New England Journal of Medicine.
+Over the course of training, fellows have been known to publish in high impact journals such as the Journal of the American College of Cardiology, Circulation, Journal of the American Medical Association, and The New England Journal of Medicine.

 Formal Clinical Research Programs

-- University of Michigan Center for Arrhythmia Research
+- Center for Arrhythmia Research

-- Michigan Biology of Cardiovascular Aging (MBOCA)
+- Michigan Biology of Cardiovascular Aging (M-BoCA)

 NIH T32 Training Grant